 This initiative started with $50,000 in seed money.
 Then came the alliance of organizations that, in practice, are dedicated to strengthening small businesses in Iowa.
-The Iowa Small Business Relief Fund aims to target small businesses with 1-7 employees, granting them dollars ranging from $500-$3,500.
-These grants will cover business related expenses including, but not limited to, rent, utilities, insurance, delivery services, and technology.
-While the state and the federal government have allotted some resources towards small businesses, we are coming to the realization that those resources are simply not enough.
+The Iowa Small Business Relief Fund aims to target small businesses with one to seven employees, granting them dollars ranging from $500 to $3,500.
+These grants will cover business-related expenses including, but not limited to, rent, utilities, insurance, delivery services and technology.

-The latest SBA data states there are more than 50,000 businesses employing 1 to 20 employees, statewide.
+The latest Small Business Administration data states there are more than 50,000 businesses employing one to 20 employees, statewide.
 Small businesses not only provide jobs for more than 50% of the Iowa workforce and more than 64% of the workforce nationwide, but over the last decade small businesses have demonstrated a proven track record of substantial and consistent economic contributions.

 The Iowa Small Business Relief Fund seeks to ensure no Iowa small business is left out.
-This group welcomes additional community partners and is also accepting contributions to build the fund to addressing the ongoing needs of small businesses during this time.
+This group welcomes additional community partners and is also accepting contributions to build the fund to address the ongoing needs of small businesses during this time.
 Within the first week of the operation, the fund received an additional $25,000 from Veridian Credit Union.
-Contributions are accepted online (https://www.empowermoney.org/smallbusinessrelief).
-Applications opened on April 10 and can be completed online (https://www.empowermoney.org/smallbusinessrelief).
+Contributions are accepted at https://www.empowermoney.org/smallbusinessrelief.
+Applications opened on April 10 and can be completed at https://www.empowermoney.org/smallbusinessrelief.

 “At Iowa State University Extension and Outreach, we believe in the power of entrepreneurs and the value they bring to our communities.
-We are committed to supporting small businesses through research based training and technical assistance to ensure we emerge from this crisis, strong.”
-Gary Taylor, , program director, Iowa State Extension and Outreach Community and Economic Development.
+We are committed to supporting small businesses through research-based training and technical assistance to ensure we emerge from this crisis, strong,” said Gary Taylor, director for community and economic development with ISU Extension and Outreach.

 “Small businesses take on the noble burden of keeping their doors open for us and providing jobs, all while they take care of their families.
 The formation of this alliance should be a signal to all that these business owners mean a great deal to our communities.
-We are here for them.”
-Teree Caldwell- Johnson, chair, The Director’s Council.
+We are here for them,” said Teree Caldwell- Johnson, chair of The Director’s Council.